Private BetaWe're currently in closed beta.Join the waitlist

 What AI Agents Actually Do

-Navigate difficult client conversations.
-Decide whether to push back on scope creep.
-Build trust.
-Exercise judgment.
+AI agents don't replace judgment.
+They can't navigate a difficult client conversation or decide whether to push back on scope creep.
 Those require human intelligence, experience, and relationships.

-Getting the right information to the right person at the right time.
-No more status meetings to share what everyone should know.
+Routing: Getting the right information to the right person at the right time.
+No more status meeting to share what everyone should already know.

 What This Means for Consultants

-Those who were always frustrated by overhead.
-Who went into consulting to solve problems and build relationships, not maintain spreadsheets.
+The consultants who thrive in this model are the ones who were always frustrated by the overhead.
+The ones who went into consulting to solve problems and build relationships, not to maintain spreadsheets.

 The Firm-Level Impact

 The firms that adopt AI agents early won't just be more efficient.
-They'll operate in ways traditional firms can't match.
+They'll be able to operate in ways that traditional firms can't match.

 Ready to see what your AI agents do?